Teyras/MT/stability_report/text.md

 on a system with two dual-core CPUs with hyperthreading, we will want to run 1) a single process, 2) two processes (each uses one CPU cache), 3) four processes (two pairs of processes will share the last level cache) and 4) eight processes (one process per hyperthreading core).

 Launching more processes than there is hyperthreading cores might be an interesting experiment, but there is little value in it because all these processes could not run in parallel at the same time.
+Such configurations would be viable if ReCodEx was used for IO-bound tasks more often -- we could have more parallel measurements than there are CPU threads running while other threads wait for IO.

 The parallel workers will be launched using GNU parallel, a relatively lightweight utility that simplifies the task of launching the same process N